MetOffice/fab/docs/source/features.rst

 It will *not* notice if a mod changes in an include folder.

 An example is the UM build which uses GCom's mpl.mod.
-Fab should also generate a hash for any included mod file outside the project source, i.e mod files in include folders.
 This is recorded in `#192 <https://github.com/metomi/fab/issues/192>`_.